SeleniumHQ/selenium/README.md

 you also need:

 * [Visual Studio 2008](https://www.visualstudio.com/)
-* 32 and 64 bit cross compilers
+* 32 and 64-bit cross compilers

 The build will work on any platform, but the tests for IE will be skipped silently if you are not building on Windows.